 At a minimum, you’ll need to choose a space where you at least have room for a mat so you can do some basic exercises.
 If you have some gym equipment, you’ll need to choose a bigger area.
 If you don’t have an extra room, consider building your home gym in the corner of a room, in a garage, or even someplace like a shed.

 We had a spare room in our basement that we decided to use for our home gym.
+This room is actually much larger than you need but allowed us to have multiple equipment options.

 Setup the Area